vincmgn/GAVE/README.md

 - V -> Vincent (group member)
 - E -> Emma (group member)

-> It's a website where the user can search (filter) for musical artists and groups of interest.
+> It's a website where the user can search (with filters) for musical artists and groups of interest.
 > A lot of information about artists and groups is available on the website:

 - Location of concerts both prior and future.